-In July of 1817, in a hamlet called la Reboulerie, in the arrondissement of d’Alès, a small group of children were playing outside beside a house.
+The same month and year that Jane Austen died, in July of 1817, in a hamlet called la Reboulerie, in the arrondissement of d’Alès, a small group of children were playing outside beside a house.
 A wolf saw the children and brazenly rushed them, carrying off a 5-year-old child, who then began to shriek and cry.
 A married woman named Pougé (or Pougié) heard the child’s cry and ran to help the child.
 Pougé attacked the wolf and was so vicious in her attack, the wolf dropped the child and dashed off.
 Although the child was covered in wounds, none were serious.
 Pougé then returned the child to the parents and the parents declared Pougé a hero.

 “[He] would have been completely devoured by the furious animal had he not been frightened away by the sudden appearance of light, and the cries of a person who came up unexpectedly at the time.
 Prince died mad, after having lingered some days.”

-Another interesting wolf attack occurred on 30 October 1824.
+Another of the wolf attacks in France occurred on 30 October 1824.
 This time a wolf attacked a farmer in north-eastern France at Hussigny.
 The farmer’s name was Barthelemy, and although Barthelemy was wounded in the head, he was able to battle the animal and eventually captured it in his arms.
 He then tried to carry the beast to Hussigny, but Barthelemy’s wounds were such, his strength failed him, and the wolf escaped after biting him two or three more times.
 The next day, the same wolf attacked a herd of swine in the village of Joppecourt and bit about thirty pigs.
 It then attacked two men, biting the nose and ear of a Jean Baptiste Mutelet and severely wounding a man named Francois Cornelis in the shoulder.
 The wolf then headed towards a mill, where it bit the miller and attacked his horse.
 In the meantime, Cornelis sounded the alarm and “people proceeded forth armed with muskets and forks, to chase the wolf.”
 Thankfully, the armed group was successful, and the wolf was killed.

 In November of 1809 there was report of an 8-year-old boy named Reboul and his older sister named Rose tending four cows in a meadow near the commune of Concoule.
 The children decided to light a fire and the boy went to gather wood for it.
 Soon after he departed, Rose heard Reboul cry.
 She flew to his assistance and discovered him in the jaws of a wolf.
 Rose began screaming for help and began pelting the wolf with stones.
 She finally hit the wolf in leg and the wolf was so startled, it dropped her brother.
 The wolf then retreated some distance, but it soon gathered its courage and sprang forward to seize the boy only to be faced again with Rose’s shrieks and rock throwing.
 Unfortunately, during her shrieking and rock throwing, Rose fell to the ground and the wolf spying an opportunity to attack her attempted to do so.
 Rose sprang to her feet, grabbed a large stone, and smacked the wolf in the jaw, which caused it to permanently flee.
 Rose and her brother then hurried home and discovered that Reboul’s ten wounds were not serious.
 However, Rose lost her voice for a time because of her shrieking.